Ecological game premiere at the

 We were inspired by the formula of e-sport events.
 Viewers could watch the competition of the tournament participants on two large screens and cheer on their favorites.

-Healthy competition, effective learning
+Healthy competition, effective learning and new technologies

 - The interest in Trash Rage Game Day has shown us that the audience is fascinated by new technologies such as VR.
 We were also pleasantly surprised that the ecological awareness of the society was increasing.
 People who attended the events wanted to learn about practical solutions that would allow them to be “more eco-friendly” on a daily basis.